BillyAyiera/Akan/README.md

 ## DESCRIPTION

-- This is a website that was inspired by the Ghananian way of determining `new-borns's first name`.
-Just by adding your `birthday date` , the site calculates the `day of the week` you were born and then depending on their gender outputs their Akan Name.
+- This is a website that was inspired by the Ghananian way of determining new-borns's first name.
+Just by adding your   birthday date, the site calculates the day of the week you were born and then depending on their gender outputs their Akan Name.

 ## Deployment